1y1c0c8/1y1c0c8/README.md

 <img src="https://user-images.githubusercontent.com/74277068/148971490-be2c008b-c1d0-4b3c-a146-16c3309ae984.jpg" width="500">

-- "你們先付還HOFF" sounds like "Whether should I pay first or not?" in Taiwanese.

-  It's also the name I use to show my graffiti or photo work.

 - 👋 Hi, I’m @1y1c0c8, or you can call me Hoff
 - 👀 I’m interested in design my own PCB
 - 🌱 I’m currently learning C from the beginning again